John McGrath (guitarist): Music

 As a professional guitarist and composer, McGrath bridges traditional techniques with innovative approaches, exploring live technology, improvisation, and collaboration.
 His compositions have been featured in The Wire, RTE Radio 1, BBC Radio, and several television programs.
 His music has been showcased at prominent venues such as Tate Modern, Kings Place, Cafe Oto and FACT.
-Having cut his teeth touring as a teenager with Irish showbands, McGrath has collaborated with many ensembles and artists in his career including: Dustin Wong, Darren Hayman (Hefner), Mark Roberts (PiL), Cavalier Song, Simon Stafford (Longpigs / Mescaleros), History of Harry, Kate Smith and Rob Strachan (Bonnocons of Doom / Black Snow Rodeo), Rhys Chatham, Howard Skempton, and the aPAtT Orchestra.
+Having cut his teeth touring as a teenager with Irish showbands, McGrath has collaborated with many ensembles and artists in his career including: Dustin Wong, Darren Hayman (Hefner), Mark Roberts (PiL), Cavalier Song, Simon Stafford (Longpigs / Mescaleros), History of Harry, Kate Smith and Rob Strachan (Bonnocons of Doom / Black Snow Rodeo), Rhys Chatham, Howard Skempton, Benedict Taylor, Bill Thompson, and the aPAtT Orchestra.
 Recent session work includes two records with The Unattached (Gare du Nord).
 John has performed on The Late Late Show and had a live recorded vinyl remixed by Philip Jeck as part of the Liverpool Biennial.
 Additionally, he has received commissions to compose for the IMMIX ensemble and has performed new music alongside extensive arrangements of his works with the group.
 As a solo artist, McGrath has graced various festivals and shared the stage with performers like Richard Dawson, Gwenifer Raymond, Laraaji, and Sun Araw.

 Bill Meyer writing for Dusted Magazine said that "McGrath is like a jeweler, crafting small but perfectly formed pieces that tempt you to pick them up and hold them to the light, just to get a better glance", while The Wire said "his versatile, experimental approach, reminiscent of Jim O’Rourke, Christian Fennesz, and Marc Ribot, pushes at the boundaries of new guitar music and the UK avant folk scene."
 For Aquarium Drunkard, Tyler Wilcox described McGrath as "bringing a touch of the 21st Century to the guitar soli scene".